rlberry-py/rlberry/README.md

 ## Contributing

-Want to contribute to `rlberry`, please check [our contribution guidelines](CONTRIBUTING.md).
+Want to contribute to `rlberry`?
+Please check [our contribution guidelines](CONTRIBUTING.md).
 A list of interesting TODO's will be available soon. **If you want to add any new agents or environments, do not hesitate to [open an issue](https://github.com/rlberry-py/rlberry/issues/new/choose)!**

 ### Implementation notes